criyle/go-judge/README.md

 If a file named `/.env` exists in the container rootfs, the container will load the file as environment variable line by line.

+If a bind mount is specifying a target within the previous mounted one, please ensure the target exists in the previous mount point.

 ### Packages

 - envexec: run single / group of programs in parallel within restricted environment and resource constraints